 One major difference between gold bullion and gold coins is weight and purity.
 Gold bullion typically has higher purity levels than most gold coins because they are produced in larger quantities and require less refining.
 This makes them more valuable per ounce than most coins.

-Advantages of trading in gold bullion include lower premiums over spot price per ounce compared to most coins; ability to store large amounts without taking up much space; easier liquidation when needed due to its standardized size (e.g., 1 oz or 10 oz); less subjectivity involved in determining value since it’s based on weight/purity rather than rarity or collector appeal like some coins may have.
+Advantages of trading in gold bullion include lower premiums over spot price per ounce compared to most coins; the ability to store large amounts without taking up much space; easier liquidation when needed due to its standardized size (e.g., 1 oz or 10 oz); less subjectivity involved in determining value since it’s based on weight/purity rather than rarity or collector appeal as some coins may have.

 Disadvantages include higher premiums over spot price per ounce compared to most bullion products; more subjectivity involved in determining value because rarity or collector appeal can play a role in pricing decisions; higher risk of